taext/parsers/README.md

 <br>

-Note that all of the above can be used both as CLI programs and Python modules.
+Note that all of the above can be used both as command-line programs and as Python module imports.